 Finally, let’s presume your stove/boiler can even deal with the ash and clinker issues, well there is a final issue and the most serious.
 Grass pellets during combustion produce a lot of chloride which is a high temperature corrosive.
-So while grass pellets may appear a cheap fuel option they can actually destroy your pellet stove in just a few years of use.
+So while grass pellets may appear a cheap fuel option they can actually destroy your pellet stove/boiler in just a few years of use.
 The high percentage of chloride increases corrosion damage to the pellet stove significantly.

-Why Making Quality Fuel Pellets is not Simple
+Why Making Quality Fuel Pellets is Not Simple

 People often see a video of making grass pellets and think that making wood pellets is also that simple.
 They then go ahead and purchase a cheap Chinese pellet mill.
-After trying to operate the pellet mill for the first time and experiencing blocked pellet mill die, they quickly learn that making wood pellets is not that simple.
+After trying to operate the pellet mill for the first time and experiencing a blocked pellet mill die, they quickly learn that making wood pellets is not that simple.
 Issues with the die blocking, a low productivity per hour and poor pellet quality are just a few of the issues that I try to help people avoid.

 Before you even consider purchasing any equipment I would encourage you to read my post on how to make wood pellets.
 The general principles apply to making pellets from any biomass material.

-Conclusions on Grass Pellets made from Lawn Clippings
+Conclusions on Grass Pellets Made From Lawn Clippings